 - Free products.
 Advertise a free product with a minimum purchase of $XX.
-Examples of inexpensive products include decals (personalized or generic), keychains, earrings, headbands, Christmas ornaments, cupcake toppers, or greeting cards.
+Examples of inexpensive products include decals (personalized or generic), keychains, earrings, headbands, holiday ornaments, cupcake toppers, or greeting cards.

 - Gift certificates/cards.
 Give a gift certificate with a minimum purchase.
 This is a great way to encourage shoppers to return at a later time.
-Since many shoppers are buying gifts for the holidays, you can advertise a gift certificate to spend on themselves at a later date.
 Example: Free $15 gift certificate with $100 purchase.

 - Exclusive limited time products.
 Create a product or design and sell it only during your promotion.
 Customers will impulse buy what they can’t get again.
 For example, if you sell digital cut files: offer a special design that will only be sold for a limited time.

 - Bounce backs.
 Offer a “bounce back” offer when you ship your products.
-It is likely that you will get some new customers during your sale, so offer them a coupon code to shop in your store again.
+It is likely that you will get some new customers during your sale, so offer them a coupon code to shop in your store again in their box.

 - Free stuff.
 Host a giveaway for your sale.
 The easiest way to accomplish this is everyone who buys from you on a certain day will be automatically entered into your giveaway.

 - Exclusive bundles.
 This works better in some shops that it does with others.
 Create an exclusive money saving bundle.
-For example, if you sell painted wooden signs: Offer one large sign, one shelf sitter, and one ornament.
+For example, if you sell painted wooden signs: Offer a large sign with a smaller sign as a bonus.